Communion and Liberation

-Communion and Liberation (Comunione e Liberazione, often shortened to CL), since 1980 officially Fraternity of Communion and Liberation (Fraternità di Comunione e Liberazione), is an international Catholic movement founded in 1954 by Fr.
+Communion and Liberation (Comunione e Liberazione, often shortened to CL), since 1980 officially Fraternity of Communion and Liberation (Fraternità di Comunione e Liberazione), it is an international Catholic movement founded in 1954 by Fr.
 Luigi Giussani as Student Youth (Gioventù Studentesca), with the aim of presenting the Christian event in a way which is in tune with contemporary culture, making it a source of new values for the modern world.
-The movement is currently present in ninety countries on nearly every continent.
+The movement is in ninety countries on nearly every continent.

 The name "Communion and Liberation" first appeared in 1969, and it synthesizes the conviction that the Christian event, lived in "communion" is the foundation of man's authentic "liberation".